A Chicken Katsu curry is considered to be a national dish in Japan, it features a crisp fried chicken cutlet and a wonderful curry sauce.

 However, on occasions, I like to change it up and love this served with chips.
 Or fries as my American readers would call them.

-This katsu curry sauce as I mentioned earlier is almost reminiscent of the curry sauce I could get from our local chip shop.
+As I mentioned earlier this curry sauce is almost reminiscent of the one I could get from our local chip shop.

 The chips, however, need to be proper fried chips.
 Not skinny little things but proper British chip shop style chips.